 It’s spontaneous, and it’s the way you communicate and interact with others to get the job done.
 All of these skills require leading instead of managing.

 The back wheel is the task side, consisting of procedures, policies, job responsibilities, roles, and responsibilities.
 It’s more structured than the front wheel; it’s your technical expertise, and what you do for a living.
 These areas require management skills like managing time and priorities.

-On a bicycle, both wheels must work together in order for you to get anywhere, although each does have its separate purpose.
-The back wheel is what you use to keep the workplace up and running (being a doer), but the front wheel is how you steer your way through it (leading by being a team member).
+On a bicycle, both wheels must work together to get anywhere, although each does have its separate purpose.
+The back wheel is what you use to keep the workplace up and running (being a doer).
+The front wheel is how you steer your way through it (leading by being a team member).